biobakery/MetaPhlAn/README.md

 python ../mpa3src/sample2markers.py --ifn_samples sams/*.sam.bz2 --input_type sam --output_dir consensus_markers --nprocs 10 &> consensus_markers/log.txt
 ```

+This steps will take around 44 minutes.
+If you want to skip this step, you can download the consensus marker files from **this link**.

-4. As we will add the *Bacteroides_caccae* reference genome to the tree, we need to extract its markers from the database:
+Step 4.
+As you will add the *Bacteroides_caccae* reference genome to the tree, you need to extract its markers from the database:

 ```
 #!python